Justice isn’t just about courts and trials. It’s the first value named in the mission statement of the United States for a reason.

 We don’t see justice as punishment.
 We see it as balance, integrity, and repair.

-It means making wrongs right.
+making wrongs right

-It means preventing the powerful from exploiting the weak.
+preventing the powerful from exploiting the weak

 We’re not there yet.
 But the mission didn’t promise perfection—it promised the pursuit of it.